UAAP Season 88: Broadcasting

-This is the fifth consecutive season of the UAAP's broadcast partnership with Cignal TV and the last under the current five-year deal.
+This is the fifth consecutive season of the UAAP's broadcast partnership with Cignal TV and the last under a five-year deal.
 On June 30, 2025, the two parties agreed to a renewal, extending Cignal's broadcast rights by another five years up to Season 93 in 2030–31.

 Selected qualifying round team ties in Badminton were streamed through Pilipinas Live for the first time this season.
+Moreover, the final team ties in Table Tennis were also streamed for the first time since 2023.